A Kinetic Theory Approach to Ordered Fluids: Order parameter and Lagrangian formulation

 In the following examples we discuss the dynamics of interacting particles described by an order parameter manifold.
 This discussion will be useful when developing the kinetic theory for ordered fluids in Section \ref{sec:BBGKY}.
 As we will see, the dimension of the manifold and the symmetry of the group action fully determine another manifold to which the post-collisional variables are confined. \begin{example}[Hard-sphere: Collision] Let us consider for the moment the case of simple spherical molecules of radius $R$ and mass $m$, not endowed with any order parameter.
 We would describe the dynamics of the system composed of two spherical molecules with the Lagrangian

 where $L_{0,i}(\vec{v}_i) = \frac{1}{2}m\vec{v}_i\cdot \vec{v}_i$ are defined as in \eqref{eq:afterlagrangian} and $\mathcal{W}(\abs{\pt{x}_1-\pt{x}_2})$ is defined as

-Applying Noether's theorem, in particular Proposition \ref{prop:linear} and Proposition \ref{prop:energy}, we can conclude that the total linear momentum and total energy of the system are conserved.
+Applying Noether's theorem, in particular \Cref{prop:linear,prop:energy}, we can conclude that the total linear momentum and total energy of the system are conserved.
 Thus, for fixed $\vec{v}_1$ and $\vec{v}_2$ we know that the system is confined to a manifold of $\mathbb{R}^6$ defined as

 where $^\prime$ denotes a quantity after collision.
 This manifold is a two-dimensional submanifold of $\mathbb{R}^6$, which can be parametrized by $\vec{n}\in \mathbb{S}^2$.
 The resulting collision rule is the classical one